 Team National Champion will be determined by the highest cumulative points total for all events (individual, team and mixed team).
 Should there still be a tie, the school with the highest number of first place finishes will be declared to be the winner.
 Should a tie remain, the school with highest number of second finishes will be declared the winner.
 Should a tie remain, then the school with highest number of third place finishes will be declared the winner.
 Should a tie still exist, those schools, will share in the national title as co-national champions.
 To compete for a team title, a minimum of three (3) individual archers must compete for the same school team.

-The All-American Team will be composed of to the Top 25% of archers (rounded up to nearest whole number) in each Division and Class that participated in both U.S. National Indoors and Collegiate Target Nationals in the same division (maximum 10) and will be calculated by taking the combined arrow average from the USA Archery Indoor Nationals and the qualification round of Collegiate Target Nationals.
+The All-American Team will be composed of to the Top 25% of archers (rounded up to nearest whole number) in each Division and Class that participated in both USA Archery Indoor Nationals and USA Archery Collegiate Target Nationals in the same division (maximum 10) and will be calculated by taking the combined arrow average from the Indoor Nationals and the qualification round of Collegiate Target Nationals.
 The maximum point value an archer can receive from each event is 10, for a combined score of 20.
 Collegiate Archery Program All-Americans will also be eligible for sponsor discounts through USA Archery sponsors!

 The All-American Academic Team will be composed of archers in each division and class and based on the following criteria: